davidbella/davidbella.github.com/_posts/projects/website/2013-10-04-more-on-the-structure-of-this-website.md

 I don't think I was being very clear here so I am going to try to explain this better.
 I started to hint at this a bit towards the end of the last point, but the idea is again one of organization.

-Take a quick pick a bit further up this page at the image of my directory structure for \_posts.
+Take a quick peek a bit further up this page at the image of my directory structure for \_posts.
 Now take a look at this image of a directory structure for something I am calling "pages":

 ![Page Structure]({{ site.url }}/assets/projects/website/page_structure.png)